Introduction | Singularity Gallery | JPG Files | TIFF Files | FITS Files | Conclusions | Links

 I organize the following information according to the storage or file types:

 The Singularity gallery is a photo gallery in which photos are stored after clicking on the camera icon in the Singularity app (maximum 200 MB).
 These photos can only be deleted or exported, but not file copied elsewhere.
-When exporting photos (save to album in Photos app, share), most of the shooting data is not included the EXIF data, only the total exposure time!
+When exporting photos (save to album in Photos app, share), most of the shooting data is not included the EXIF data!
 Exporting also changes the names of the photos (the object name is added when sharing photos).

 The photos in the Gallery contain observation information (see figure below) that I would like to keep:

 However, since the Gallery has an upper storage limit of 200 MB, you have to delete photos there to be able to add new ones when the Gallery is full.
 So how can you keep this information and how can you transfer it?
 The only way to keep it is by not deleting the photos (or taking a screenshot...), the only way to transfer it is by exporting the photos.
 From what I have been able to find out so far, only the total exposure times are currently transferred in the EXIF data when exporting photos.
 The file name looks like this, for example: IC443-348.jpg, which means that 348 photos of IC 443 (Jellyfish Nebula) were stacked.
-However, if you look at the EXIF data, only 347 photos were stacked!
-Here you have again the strange "-1" difference in the EXIF data, which seems to occur everywhere in this data.
+However, if you look at the EXIF data, only 347 photos were stacked.
+There is a strange "-1" difference in the EXIF data!
+Unfortunately, I can no longer find the respective JPG file to demonstrate this difference here (and I sold my Vespera)...

-The most important information in the observation data is certainly the total exposure time (observation duration).
+The most important information in the observation data is certainly the total exposure time (observation duration)/number of frames.
 However, the exposure duration for one frame and the gain are also of interest, particularly in the case of manual camera settings.

 The position data (observation data) could be of interest, for example, if you want to estimate the influence of field rotation.

-The values for the outside temperature, humidity and installed filter are unfortunately not displayed; they can be found on the "device screen" for the Vespera.
-However, some of this data appears in the EXIF data.
+An installed filter is unfortunately not indicated; it can only be found on the "device screen" for the Vespera.

-JPG files are created when photos are saved or shared in albums.
-I am assuming that they are basically identical to the JPG files that are stored on the Vespera's SD memory card, namely that they represent states of the image stack.
+JPG files are created when photos are saved in the gallery or in albums and then shared.
+I assume that they are basically identical to the JPG files that are stored on the Vespera's SD memory card, namely that they represent states of the image stack.
 I also assume that all these versions have the same EXIF data (it would be a bit tedious to keep track of all the possibilities...).
 Accordingly, in the following I only refer to the JPG files that are stored on the Vespera's SD card.

-To cut a long story short: You can only read the total exposure time from the EXIF data.
-Why do you have to look this up when there is a number in the file name that seems to say this?
+You can read the total exposure time from the EXIF data.
+Why do you have to look this up when there is a number in the file name that seems to say just this?
 Because this number represents the total number of shots taken.
 But images can be rejected and not saved to the stack.
 Then the number in the EXIF data is smaller than the number in the file name.
-In addition, the EXIF values are always 1 less than the "capture values".
-I have already mentioned this incomprehensible difference several times...
+In addition, the EXIF values are always 1 less than the "capture values" in the Gallery.
+I have already mentioned this incomprehensible difference above...

-The first JPG file only specifies the DSO name in the "Image description" field (top image), the second the DSO name and the number of images, which is 1 here (bottom image)!
+The first JPG file img-0001-output.jpg only specifies the DSO name in the "Image description" field (top image), the second file img-0002-output.jpg the DSO name and the number of images, which is 1 here (bottom image)!

 TIFF files represent the last state of the image stack, just like the last JPG file with the image stack, but they have 16 bits and are therefore easier to edit.
 They are intended for post-processing the photos.
 However, I have to admit that I cannot cope with these files and therefore post-process the JPG files.